-This butternut squash mac and cheese is made with a super creamy butternut squash cheese sauce and baked to perfection with a savory bread crumb topping.
-Enjoy!
+This butternut squash mac and cheese is made with a roasted butternut squash cheese sauce that’s blended until smooth and an easy breadcrumb topping for extra crunch.
+Bake it all in a casserole dish and serve!

 This butternut squash mac and cheese comes together with simple whole ingredients in three separate elements — the sauce, the pasta, and the breadcrumb topping.